anuj2shukla/SpamScope--Text-Analytics-Spam-Detection-/README.md

 ## Overview

-SpamLens is built on the **UCI SMS Spam Collection dataset** — 5,572 real-world SMS messages labelled as spam or ham (legitimate).
+SpamScope is built on the **UCI SMS Spam Collection dataset** — 5,572 real-world SMS messages labelled as spam or ham (legitimate).
 The system trains a **Multinomial Naive Bayes classifier** with **TF-IDF feature extraction** entirely at startup, then exposes the results through a Flask REST API consumed by a browser-based analytics dashboard.

 The project is designed to answer three questions a stakeholder would actually care about: